amit2014/twitter_mood_analyzer/classifier_ideas.md

 - bag of violent words
   - return frequency of violent words in tweet
   - return category of violent words
-    - self-directed
-    - non-physical
-    - interpersonal
+    - emotions
-    - targeted
+    - physical
-    - collective (war)
+    - war
 - large amount of '!'
 - frequency of words with all caps
 - who is tweet directed at? look for 'myself', 'me', etc..